 Garden gathering baskets are nothing new.
 Every gardener needs something to collect his/her treasures in.
 It can be an apron flap, shirt front, basket, or just plain bare hands.
 I’ve used all of these options but have been wanting something easier.
 The basket I’ve used the past few seasons was always covered with dirt on the bottom.
 And I didn’t really love that sitting on my kitchen counter (especially with a preschooler who puts his hands on EVERYTHING).

 Pinterest, oh the abyss that it is, gave me an idea for a two part basket.
 The one they advertised seemed a bit pricey at $30, and I wasn’t willing to splurge.
 Amazon had a simpler version for a bit less (you can see it here), but it still wasn’t what I wanted.
-Lucky for me, I just happened down the aisle at the Dollar Tree and found the perfect sized baskets for my project.
+Lucky for me, I just happened down the aisle at

 Dollar Store DIY Garden Gathering Basket